nermin/scalapuzzlers-keydown/talks/scaladays/slides.md

 new C
 ```

+Prints:<br/>
-In A: foo: 0, bar: 0<br/>
+`In A: foo: 0, bar: 0`<br/>
-In B: foo: 25, bar: 0<br/>
+`In B: foo: 25, bar: 0`<br/>
-In C: foo: 25, bar: 99
+`In C: foo: 25, bar: 99`

 The Scala compiler will only initialize vals once

-!SLIDE
+!SLIDE left top
 # Thanks!

-# Questions!
+## Any questions?

+Slides prepared using replhtml from @retronym: https://gist.github.com/retronym/5520762